ninjinskii/Cavity/README.md

 - Tasting sessions: decanting notification, chill a bottle

 ## Design

-Cavity use gold as its color primary and no secondary color to emphasize luxurious and classy wine atmosphere.
+Cavity uses gold as its primary color with no secondary color to emphasize a luxurious and classy wine atmosphere.

 Primary gold is used sparingly as it breaks the gold effect when using it in large surfaces.